secretstartups/handbook/product/product-analysis/data-model-cheat-sheet/index.html.md

 <details markdown="1"><summary>Click to expand</summary>

 * If you are wondering if Snowplow events are implemented in a certain area of the product, the [Snowplow Inspector](https://chrome.google.com/webstore/detail/snowplow-inspector/maplkdomeamdlngconidoefjpogkmljm?hl=en) is a good complimentary resource to the [Metrics Dicitonary](https://metrics.gitlab.com/) which is not exhaustive.
+The Snowplow Inspector will not show server side events.

 * We do not use snowplow on our self-managed instances, only on GitLab.com